 According to Mr de Ruiter, “The agreement with ESA is very valuable for the new European oil spill monitoring service of the Agency.
 ESA’s earth observation satellite ENVISAT is an extremely powerful tool that will enable us to provide valuable additional services to EU Member States in the fight to control ship-sourced pollution.”

 ESA has, for the last 30 years, been developing new space technologies, systems and associated applications, and transferring these for user activities.
 It recognises EMSA as a key European operational user of space technologies and satellite-derived information.

-Mr Liebig said, “We see this agreement with EMSA as a major milestone in the operational use of data from Earth observation satellites in Europe.”
+Mr Liebig stated that, “we see this agreement with EMSA as a major milestone in the operational use of data from Earth Observation satellites in Europe.”